MaskSysDev/nextjs15-started/README.md

 - Styling with Tailwind CSS 4
 - Optimized fonts using `next/font` (Geist and Geist Mono)
 - Linting with Biome
+- Git hooks with Husky for pre-commit validation
+- Conventional commit messages enforced with commitlint

 ## 🚀 Getting Started